Frequently Asked Questions

 Courses taught online are offered under section numbers that begin with ML (ex: IN

 ST603 ML01).
 Courses listed under that section code are NOT subject to fees associated with a physical campus.
 Fees for online courses using the ML section code are assessed on a per-credit hour basis.
 The technology fee is assessed based on full-time or part-time enrollment status.
-The College of Information Studies has non-standard tuition and fees.
+The College of Information has non-standard tuition and fees.
 Please visit the Office of the Bursar website for more information.

 Are there any requirements to be on campus?

 No!
 All students are welcomed and encouraged to visit our campus, but there are no mandatory events.
-Every year before the fall semester, the College of Information Studies hosts a college-specific New Student Orientation where you will meet faculty & staff, connect with other students, and learn about the ways you can get the most out of your time with the iSchool.
+Every year before the fall semester, the College of Information hosts a college-specific New Student Orientation where you will meet faculty & staff, connect with other students, and learn about the ways you can get the most out of your time with the INFO College.
 The morning session will be spent collectively as a college, and then after lunch, students will be in program-specific breakout sessions with faculty, staff, current students, and fellow incoming students.

 I registered as an LBSO student.
 Can I still take a class on campus?